The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Where are The Ellipses?

 \subsection{Understanding the Ellipse Picture for the GSVD}

 Figure 2, portrayed in four dimensional space, generically serves to illustrate the GSVD in any dimensions.

-Given $A \in \R^{m_1,n},B \in \R^{m_2,n}$, we consider the unit sphere (shown in exploded form in Figure 2 as a green cirlce) in the span of $[A;B]$ (shown as a green plane).
-In orange we have the ellipses that show the ``downward" and ``leftward" projections of these ellipses onto the multiaxes $X$ and $Y$ defined as those vectors whose first $m_1$ or last $m_2$ coordinates may not vanish.
-(For example if $m_1=m_2$ in $\R^4$, then the X multiaxis consists of vectors of the form $(x_1,x_2,0,0)$ and the Y multiaxis consists of vectors of the form $(0,0,x_3,x_4)$.
+Given $A \in \R^{m_1, n},B \in \R^{m_2, n}$, we consider the unit sphere (shown in exploded form in Figure 2 as a red circle) in the span of $[A;B]$ (shown as a red plane).
+In blue and green we have the ellipses that show the ``downward'' and ``leftward'' projections of these ellipses onto the multiaxes $X$ and $Y$ defined as those vectors whose first $m_1$ or last $m_2$ coordinates may not vanish.
+(For example if $m_1=m_2$ in $\R^4$, then the $X$ multiaxis consists of vectors of the form $(x_1,x_2,0,0)$ and the $Y$ multiaxis consists of vectors of the form $(0,0,x_3,x_4)$.